-- 1) The Student Unit Director of the Community Financial Fund shall be appointed by the Chair of Committee on Committees and the presiding Community Financial Fund Coordinator. - 2) The Six (6) Financial Literacy Mentors shall be appointed by the Student Unit Director, the Senate Appointed Liaison(s) and the Community Financial Fund Coordinator
+- 1) The Chair of the Community Financial Fund shall be appointed by the Chair of Committee on Committees, the presiding Community Financial Fund Coordinator and the presiding Chair. - 2) The Board Members shall be appointed by the departing or newly elected Chair, the Community Financial Fund Coordinator, and departing board members. - 3) The Mentors, a minimum of three (3) and a maximum of ten (10), shall be appointed by the board on a need basis.